|

 disk using a custom "C" based data logging programming running under

-the Linux 2.4 OS.
+the Windows 10 OS.
 An engineering workstation located at

-the Array Operations Center in Socorro generates a remote file transfer
+the Array Operations Center in Socorro receives a remote file transfer

-& store them on it's local disk.
+& store them on it's system disk.
 A custom IDL program then plots the

 vs time (24 hours per graph).
 The grayscale intensity of the plot